UAlbanyArchives/mailbagit/.github/pull_request_template.md

 ## Pull Request Checklist

 Please check if your PR fulfills the following requirements:
-- [ ] For new components, make sure you are requesting to a separate branch.
+- [ ] Make sure you are requesting to the develop branch.
 Don't PR to main!
 - [ ] This contribution has sufficient documentation
 - [ ] Tests for the changes have been added
 - [ ] All tests pass